Monthly Reading Projects

 Create a newspaper for your book:

 Summarize the story in one article by writing a story that details the crime and how it was solved.
 Cover the weather in another, and do a feature story on one of the more interesting characters in another.
 Include an editorial and a collection of ads that would be pertinent to the story.
-Your newspaper should include details that are accurate to the late 1800's.
+Your newspaper should include details that are accurate to the time period in which your stories are written.

 Newspaper Template (click to download PPT)